velobarplus/cockpit-zfs-manager/README.md

 $ sudo setsebool -P samba_export_all_ro=1 samba_export_all_rw=1
 ```

-## Using Cockpit ZFS Manager
+## Using ZFS Manager

-Login to Cockpit as a privileged user and click ZFS from the navigation list.
+Login as a privileged user and click ZFS from the navigation list.

-A Welcome to Cockpit ZFS Manager modal will display and allow you to configure initial settings.
+A Welcome to ZFS manager modal will display and allow you to configure initial settings.

 Note: Inline help is currently available in modals.
 Documentation will be created at a later date.